“In your anger do not sin: Do not let the sun go down while you are still angry.” – Ephesians 4:26

 As a small bonus, Husband has gotten to sleep on his favorite couch, which he romantically thinks of as camping, and I’ve gotten a quiet night’s sleep free of his snoring.

-So go ahead and rebel.
+Rebel.
 Let the sun go down on your anger.
 And tell the next bride-to-be that it’s okay to go to bed angry.